Client Timeline to Engage

 The MBA Consulting Program provides a unique opportunity for student teams to work directly with companies to create high-impact, implementable business solutions.
 Each consulting project is specifically tailored to a real-world business challenge in a local, regional, or global company.
 Projects are selected based on the applicable skills required and the industry interest of our students.

 The Eller MBA consulting teams are made up of 4-6 graduate students.
 Teams are supported by Eller College of Management Faculty who provide subject matter expertise.
-The Director and Assistant Director of Experiential Learning provide the students with Project Management support.
+The Executive Director, Assistant Director, and Coordinator of Experiential Learning provide the students with Project Management support.

 There are currently two opportunities to engage with Consulting Project Clients: